 At the moment I am interested in striping back the technicalities and pursuing honesty in the subject.

 I think the two qualities rarely go hand in hand so I love discovering success stories in creative people who have a great business ethic and professional acumen.

-What makes a photograph or film compelling?
+What makes a photograph compelling?